ayamaher/MVP/README.md

 For Adding other additional games you need to add
 1- game text file under ( public/sports ) directory.
 2- create game service class under ( app/http/Services/GamePoints ) directory with game name followed by pointService , this file calculate given game seperate Positions poins rates
-3- create new model for that game player that handle its own different attributes and return its own info to calculate his points
+3- create new model for that game player with game name followed by Player, that handle its own different attributes and return its own info to calculate his points

 to run the porject
 clone project files to your local